deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “And there ain’t nobody else we can trade with to make up the difference,” Daar duck-nodded.
 “But you sound like you’re contradicting yourself, Champion Sheeyo.
 Are the Dominion too fractured to trouble us, or could they make our lives difficult?”

 Sheeyo twitched an ear.
-“Both, my father.
+“Both, My Father.
 They’re paralyzed by indecision and internal turmoil, but all it takes is one moment of backbone, one charismatic leader to show them the way…”

 “Hrrm.”